 OUR MISSION:

-The German American Societies’ mission remains to unite Germans who are interested in German culture through a variety of social, cultural and educational activities, to enjoy good fellowship and foster mutual respect between people of all backgrounds.
+Since 1964 the Mission of the German American Societies of San Diego has been to unite people who are interested in the German culture through a variety of social, cultural, service, and educational activities; and to foster and enjoy fellowship, goodwill, and mutual respect between persons of all backgrounds interested in enjoying the best in German-American cultures.

 DID YOU KNOW?